Gold as a Safe Haven During Turbulent Times

 When a nation goes through dramatic administrative shifts, it’s not uncommon for the weight of the economy to feel those ebbs and flows as well.
 Case in point: immediately following the 2016 presidential election, gold prices dropped an estimated $1.50 per ounce after an initial spike.
 However, despite this flux nearing the end of last year, gold has long been considered a “safe haven” in the eyes of investors during the country’s most turbulent times.
 Meaning, its value will remain steady or even increase as the market changes.
 This has been reflected by past crises, including a rise in gold in the aftermath of the 9/11 terrorist attacks and the demise of Lehman Brothers in the fall of 2008.

 Over the past several months, the economy’s instability and skepticism shared via foreign countries have made the desire for an safe haven even more alluring for those seeking to invest for the first time or modify their current investments.
 Though there’s never a surefire absolute when it comes to the stock market, there are more proven investments that have historically withstood the test of time and volatility that ensues when there is national crisis or sensitivity.
-Many investors continue to look to gold as a safe haven they can rely on to ride out any turbulence that may arise.
+Many investors continue to look to IRA gold investment as a safe haven they can rely on to ride out any turbulence that may arise.

 In the News